 As a voting rights activist, I spend a lot of time encouraging people to vote, telling them their vote matters.
 But how can I argue with Mr. Jackson?
 The game is rigged.
 This is a terrible truth.
 But it doesn’t have to be this way.

-The Supreme Court has a chance to take our gerrymandering case as early as this week and finally declare that voters come first, not self-interested politicians.
+The Supreme Court will hear our gerrymandering case this month and we hope it will finally declare that voters come first, not self-interested politicians.
 They have the chance to rein in gerrymandering and send a message to North Carolina – and the rest of the country – that this practice will no longer stand.

 This victory would have a national impact because gerrymandering is bad for democracy in so many ways.
 It makes all members of Congress, whether Republican or Democrat, less accountable to their constituents.
 I have been “packed” into one of the three districts in North Carolina gerrymandered to favor Democrats.
 What that means is that my Democratic congressman is not all that accountable to me.
 Often I agree with his stances, but not always.
 Because he doesn’t have to compete for his seat, he doesn’t have to listen closely to his constituents.
 He might choose to listen to us, but he doesn’t have to.

 I rarely think of myself as a member of North Carolina’s first congressional district.
 I think of myself as a North Carolinian, and I want our congressional delegation in Washington to accurately represent North Carolina, a truly purple state.
 Nothing could be further from the truth right now, thanks to gerrymandering.
 Here’s just one example: I believe all people have the right to quality healthcare.
 But North Carolina’s delegation voted 10-3 – along party lines – against a measure I supported that would extend quality healthcare to more Americans.
 This was out-of-step with the will of the people in North Carolina.